 While you are living in Germany, you are not only working: besides paying bills and following your career, you are also putting money aside for your retirement.
 If you are employed in Germany that happens automatically.
 Your employer takes around 9,5 % out of your monthly gross salary and pays it into the German statutory pension scheme, the Deutsche Rentenversicherung.

 But what happens to the money you paid after you leave Germany?
 No need to worry, it will not just disappear!
 But unless you act, your contributions will stay untouched in Germany forever.
 Keep reading to find out how you can get a German pension refund:

 STEP 1: The first step is to find out, if you are eligible for a refund depending on your nationality and residency, as described below.

 STEP 2: Unless you have already reached the German legal age for retirement, you have to pass a 24 months waiting period, which starts the month after your last contribution to the pension insurance, typically after you leave your last job in Germany.
 Please note: Even if you have passed 24 months waiting, you cannot apply until you have left the EU/EEA/CH region, as Regulation (EEC) No 1408/71 Article 10(2) states.
 (You are not eligible for a pension refund while residing within a member state, and even after Brexit the UK is treated the same.)

 STEP 3.
 Fill out the application forms.
 Afterwards get your personal information (passport/ID and a proof of residency) confirmed by a local authority or a German Embassy.
-Even though the embassy might be far from where you live, it will help speed up the process and you will not be asked to send further proof.
+Even though the embassy might be far from where you live, it will help speed up the process and you will usually not be asked to send further proof.
 If you do not feel like dealing with German bureaucracy, feel free to contact us to help you with that.